yoyogias/botframework-sdk/specs/manifest/botframework-manifest.md

 `M5212`: Writers MUST NOT emit entities for two slots with the same name.

-#### Desired type
+#### Types

-The `desiredType` field defines the slot's desired type.
-The value of the `desiredType` field is a URI [[5](#References)] within a string.
+The `types` field defines types of entities this action accepts for this slot.
+The action prefers entities of types in the order specified; the most-desired entity type is expressed first, followed by fallback types that the action can consume.
+The value of the `types` field is an array of strings containing IRIs [[5](#References)].

-`M5220`: Writers MUST include a `desiredType` for each slot definition.
+`M5220`: Writers MUST include at least one element within the `types` field for each slot definition.

-`M5221`: Readers SHOULD use ordinal comparison to establish equivalency of the value of the `desiredType` field.
+`M5221`: Readers SHOULD use ordinal comparison to establish equivalency of each value of the `types` field.
 Readers SHOULD NOT use URI ladder comparisons.

+`M5222`: Readers and writers MUST preserve the order of contents within the `types` field.

+Slot and entity types are typically expressed as [schema.org](https://schema.org) [[8](#References)] types, private entity types defined as URIs/IRIs, or a short list of primitives defined here.
+Currently the only primitive types are `string` and `number`.

+`M5223`: Writers MAY use short names to refer to primitive types: `string` and `number`.
+Writers MUST use absolute IRIs for all other types.

 ### Trigger set